habitat-sh/habitat/www/README.md

 production.

-If you would like to deploy your changes to the acceptance environment, you can manually invoke the [website-acceptance pipeline][].
+If you would like to deploy your changes to the acceptance environment, you can manually invoke the website-acceptance pipeline from (Buildkite > Pipelines > website-acceptance).
 Hit the "New Build" button and specify your PR branch.
 This pipeline does _not_ run automatically, and is provided as a way to encapsulate all that is necessary to deploy a build to acceptance.
 Alternatively, you may run `make deploy_acceptance` locally, provided you know the appropriate Fastly service ID and have